 Addiction and Suicide: A Circular Connection

 When you are struggling with substance misuse or addiction, you are likely at an increased risk of suicide.
 In scientific surveys, respondents who struggle with addiction report more feelings of deep depression and suicidal ideation than those suffering from mental health issues alone.

 You may turn to the aid of substances because of conflicts or difficulties in your work or personal relationships.
 Because the brain chemistry of addiction begins with small steps, you might find that your personal or work relationships suffer and are damaged after a while.
 It’s like a catch-22.
-You drink excessively to numb work or relationship problems, but then the alcohol abuse and addiction impacts your relationships and often leaves you feeling alone and isolated.
+You drink excessively to numb work or relationship problems, but alcohol abuse and addiction impact your relationships and often leave you feeling alone and isolated.

-It’s this isolation and depression that researchers believe fuels the connection between addiction and suicide.
+Researchers believe this isolation and depression fuel the connection between addiction and suicide.
 Still, it begs the question of which came first?
 The chicken or the egg?
 The addiction or the depression/suicidal ideation?

 Whatever the answer, the residual feelings can be overwhelming and painful.
 You may feel you are alone, but that’s not true.

 Stats on Addiction and Suicide